Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingVectorizedQuery.md

-# Vector Search Using Vector Query
+# Vector Search Using Vectorized Query

 This sample demonstrates how to create a vector fields index, upload data into the index, and perform various types of vector searches using raw vector queries.